 The grass withers, and the flowers fall away.
 But the word of the Lord will last forever.
 1 Peter 1:24-25

-Bottom line: God’s Word was changing lives and healing hearts for thousands of years before you were born, and it will be here long after you leave planet Earth.
-It’s the right answer for all the big questions of life.
+God’s Word was changing lives and healing hearts for thousands of years before you were born, and it will be here long after you leave Planet Earth.
+God has given us his Word, and it will always be the right answer for all the big questions of life.

-REFLECT: God loves you so much that he made sure you would have his Word.
-How should you respond to that?
+TALK: God loves you so much that he made sure you would have his Word today.
+How does that make you feel?